trevorblades/countries/README.md

 ## Docs

-Check out [the playground](https://countries.trevorblades.com) to explore the schema and test out some queries.
+Read about all of the fields available and view example queries in [the docs](https://trevorblades.github.io/countries).
+You can also check out [the playground](https://countries.trevorblades.com) to explore the schema and test out some queries.

 ## Examples